Double Dragon: Arc System Works era (2015- present)

+In 2023, a spin-off of the franchise, titled Double Dragon Gaiden: Rise of the Dragons, was announced for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S, and was released on July 27, 2023.

+Double Dragon Revive, an entry developed by Yuke's and published by Arc System Works, was released on October 23, 2025 for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. A 2D spin-off game, Double Dragon Dodgeball was also available as a pre-order bonus.

 Characters

 Lee Brothers

 For most of the series, players take control of martial artist William "Billy" Lee, who battles against various adversaries such as gang members and rival fighters.
 He is often assisted by his elder twin brother James "Jimmy" Lee, who usually serves as the second player's character in most of the games.
 The Lee brothers are characterized as successors of a fictional martial art known as Sōsetsuken (双截拳), which combines techniques from other styles such as karate, tai chi and Shorinji Kempo.

 The duo were actually unnamed when the original arcade game was initially released in Japan, although the names Hammer and Spike were given to them in the cabinet and promotional flyer produced by Taito for the overseas version.
 The names Billy and Jimmy Lee were first established in the Famicom/NES version of the first game and consequently used in other console versions and tie-in products such as The Original Sound of Double Dragon soundtrack album, but were not actually used in the arcade versions until Double Dragon 3: The Rosetta Stone.
 Billy Lee's name comes from a combination of Bruce Lee's last name with the first name of his character Billy Lo from the movie Game of Death, while Jimmy is named after musician Jimmy Page.